kiro6/penetration-testing-notes/API/API description languages/OpenAPI/README.md

 ## OpenAPI Specification (OAS) :
-	is a standard for describing and documenting RESTful APIs.
+- OpenAPI is a standard for describing and documenting RESTful APIs.
 It defines a set of rules and guidelines that developers and API providers can follow to create consistent and well-documented APIs.
-The primary goal of OpenAPI is to promote     interoperability between different API tools and services.
+- The primary goal of OpenAPI is to promote interoperability between different API tools and services.

 ## The OpenAPI Specification provides a machine-readable format (typically written in JSON or YAML) that describes various aspects of an API, including: